tropycal/tropycal/docs/options/map_prop.rst

      - Color used to fill land.
 Default is '#FBF5EA'.
    * - ocean_color
      - Color used to fill oceans and lakes.
 Default is '#EDFBFF'.
+   * - plot_gridlines
+     - Boolean for whether to plot lat/lon gridlines.
+Default is True.

 .. _options-prop: